UHassam0/CI2-Noughts-Crosses/README.md

 + failed to call winner; seems to be that when O/computer is winner it only calls after next turn - correct by calling checkPlayerWin function again after computer turn

 + calls winner before inputting token - solved by removing alerts

++ allows cicking while form/modal is open - change CSS to 'pointer-events: none' for gridboxes then use JS to change the pointer-evetns to all on each of the grid-boxes

 ### Validators